 Parents are often concerned about alcohol and drug addictions, but in fact, people can develop fixations on things other than intoxicating substances.
-Teens can take an obsessive involvement in certain activities such as gambling, Internet use, video games and eating; this is known as process addiction (or behavioral addiction).
+Teens can take an obsessive involvement in certain activities such as gambling, Internet use, video games and eating; these are known as process addictions (or behavioral addiction).
 Those who engage in this sort of compulsive behavior may do so to enjoy the short-term reward despite risking a serious consequence such as poor school grades or job loss.

-Below are six tips you can use to help your teen if they suffer from a process addiction.
+Below are six tips you can use to help your teen if they suffer from any of the above process addictions.

 Remove Access to the Activity